Nevada State Railroad Museum

 The Vancouver Chinatown Foundation tells the momentous story of Chinese immigrants to Canada at a new centre in the heart of Vancouver’s historic Chinatown.
 Exhibits focus on pivotal moments for Vancouver’s Chinese Canadian community, from completing the Canadian Pacific Railway to winning the right to vote.
 A lantern-like theatre offers space for community gatherings, lectures, […]

-The Japanese American Museum of Oregon tells the story of Portland’s Japanese American community from the creation of bustling Japantown; to the wrenching dissolution of the community during WW2, to the legacy that incarceration has left on the community.
-APA is designing immersive exhibits that explore the issues, emotions and personal stories of each era.
+The Japanese American Museum of Oregon tells the story of Portland’s Japanese American community from the creation of bustling Japantown, to the wrenching dissolution of the community during WW2, to the legacy that incarceration has left on the community.
+APA designed immersive exhibits that explore the issues, emotions, and personal stories of each era.